Last updated on October 26th, 2022 at 05:53 pm

 The Iceologist: What made you decide on Easy Ice?

 Tracey: We were thinking about buying an industrial ice cube maker, then we learned about Easy Ice.
-The price and convenience is what sold us.
+The price and convenience are what sold us.
 The service has been seamless.

 We go through about 600 lbs. of ice every morning.
 And by the next morning, the bin is full again.
 If you have a company like mine or any company where employees haul water to the site, Easy Ice is a no-brainer!

-About Dean Contracting www.deancoroof.com Located in Kyle, TX, Dean Contracting is the premiere commercial roofing company in the Austin area.
-Their decades of experience have earned a solid reputation for quality work, accurate estimates and an impeccable safety record.
+About Dean Contracting www.deancoroof.com Located in Kyle, TX, Dean Contracting is the premier commercial roofing company in the Austin area.
+Their decades of experience have earned a solid reputation for quality work, accurate estimates, and an impeccable safety record.